 The origins of the club start in a day where the chance to play organised football on decent grounds was a joy that could not be overvalued.
 It was a time when players wore jerseys (shirts), knickers (shorts) and stockings (socks) and where clubs played in black and white or sepia!

 Football is still a wonderful game, but how much more wonderful is it to know of the tradition on which it is built.
 We are but custodians of the club to hand it on to future generations of footballers in the Jarvis Brook and Crowborough district.
-Please enjoy your stroll down the many memory lanes in these archives and please do get in touch if you have any information to add to our archives, or any questions to ask.
+Please enjoy your stroll down the many memory lanes in these archives and please do get in touch if you have any information to add, or any questions to ask.

 Graham Hodges – Club Historian